tensorflow/tfjs-models/face-landmarks-detection/README.md

   const model = await faceLandmarksDetection.load('mediapipe-facemesh');

   // Pass in a video stream (or an image, canvas, or 3D tensor) to obtain an
-  // array of detected faces from the MediaPipe graph. const predictions = await model.estimateFaces(document.querySelector("video"));
+  // array of detected faces from the MediaPipe graph.
+If passing in a video
+  // stream, a single prediction per frame will be returned. const predictions = await model.estimateFaces(document.querySelector("video"));

   if (predictions.length > 0) {